benjeems/packetStrider/zeek/README.md

 ## Reverse session Success
 Success and/or Failure of the Reverse session authentication.
 TODO bundle these 2 scripts into one.
 This is the third and final warning sign, after this point you know someone is on your host, inside a reverse session.
-You can use the main Python script in this package to get visibility into the nature of activity (keystrokes/exfils) conducted within the Reverse session.
+For richer visibibilty you can now use the main Python script in this package to explore the nature of activity (eg keystrokes and exfiltration) conducted within the Reverse session.